five0ffour/mongo-scraper/README.md

 Individual article delete
 Shows summary data from database to UI

-# In progress / To Do
+# In Progress / To Do
 Complete notes page display and modal
 Prevent saves of existing articles
 Clean up navbar